Jud Süß: Veit Harlan

-When Nazi Germany occupied Poland in September 1939, it now had the country's Jewish population of 3 million under its direct authority.
+When Nazi Germany occupied Poland in September 1939, it now had the country's Jewish population of three million under its direct authority.
 In view of the German populace's tepid response to the orchestrated violence of Kristallnacht, the Nazis perceived an urgent need for films that would move German popular sentiment in favor of the Nazi Final Solution to the 'Jewish question'.
 Frustrated with the delays on the Jud Süß project, Goebbels ordered Fritz Hippler, the head of his film department, to sack Brauer and bring in Veit Harlan to take over as director.

 After the war, Harlan claimed that no other director would touch the project and that he himself had tried to decline the role of director.
-The filmmaker Leni Riefenstahl, in her 1987 memoir, wrote that Harlan had told her of Goebbels's insistence that he direct the film and of his ardent desire to avoid involvement in the project.
+Filmmaker Leni Riefenstahl, in her 1987 memoir, wrote that Harlan had told her of Goebbels' insistence that he direct the film and of his ardent desire to avoid involvement in the project.
 Harlan had written to Goebbels volunteering for military service to this end.
 Goebbels' responded to this by informing Harlan that, if he enlisted, he would do his military service at the front.
 According to Harlan, Goebbels screamed at him, "I can crush you like a bug on the wall!"
 When Harlan asked Riefenstahl to intercede for him with Goebbels, she demurred citing her own conflicts with the propaganda minister.
 Instead of intervening on his behalf, Riefenstahl wrote that she advised Harlan to move to Switzerland; however, Harlan expressed fear for his life and the impact it would have on his wife.